 Now, let me spill the tea on what made this whole sticker shop thing a major hit in my class.
 It blew my mind how even the “big kids” were going all out for stickers.
 I cranked up the excitement by having the shop ready to roll as soon as they walked in, and I gave them a heads-up in our morning message that the class sticker shop would be opening soon.

 When they had free time, I let them browse through the sticker options.
 Trust me, having those stickers laid out in a pocket chart was a game-changer in getting them on board.
 Many had chosen a sticker that they had their eye on.
 Planning to select it when they earned their next reward.
 Many of them had bought in and the sticker shop was a big motivator.

 A Quick Story

 Will you try this classroom management idea?
 I’d love to hear how it goes!
-Tag me on Instagram (@learn.grow.blossom) to show me your sticker shop!
+Tag me on Instagram (@learngrowblossom) to show me your class sticker shop!

 Looking for more classroom management ideas?
-Read all about behavior tracking and how that changed the game for me in my classroom.
+Read how behaviour tracking and using a house system has changed the game for me in my classroom.